rafek1241/blazor-first-approach/README.md

 # What is blazor?

 http://blazor.net

 http://learn-blazor.net

 https://github.com/aspnet/Blazor

 That's all you need.
-This repository as well as my presentation was done thanks to that resources.
+This repository as well as my presentation have been made thanks to these resources.